quinn-dougherty/gtf/README.md

 - Goal: a `coq` library for game theory.
 - Goal: annotate it to be a textbook and add exercises.

-## Package: `nashwires`

-- Goal: a graphical proof assistant for open games.

 ## Package: `comms`